devunfox15/CSE212-Data-structs/final-project/3-trees.md

 Casey and Drew are connected to Jordan.
 Alex and Jordan are connected to each other and to their children, Pat and Sam.
 Pat is connected to Quinn.
 This creates a hierarchy where you can trace the lineage and relationships from the roots down to the youngest generation.
 Each person in the tree is a "node," and the connections between them are the "edges."
-This structure makes it easy to navigate the family relationships, similar to how data can be organized and managed in a computer's tree data structure.

 [Resource](https://www.geeksforgeeks.org/introduction-to-tree-data-structure-and-algorithm-tutorials/)